-The Faculty of Physical Education and Recreation offers access to the Van Vliet Centre for recreational, fitness and sport activities for all students with a valid ONEcard.
-Saville Community Sports Centre offers memberships to students and staff.
-The Van Vliet Centre includes two swimming pools, a fitness centre, indoor track and pavillion, gymnasiums, racquetball and squash courts, an indoor climbing wall, ice arenas and dance studios.
+The Faculty of Kinesiology, Sport, and Recreation offers access to the Van Vliet Complex for recreational, fitness and sport activities for all students with a valid ONEcard.
+Saville Community Sports Centre offers memberships to students and staff at an additional fee.
+The Van Vliet Complex located on North Campus includes two swimming pools, a fitness Centre, indoor track and Pavilion, gymnasiums, racquetball and squash courts, an indoor climbing wall, ice arenas and dance studios.
 South Campus - home to Foote Field and the Saville Community Sports Centre includes basketball and volleyball courts, curling facilities, tennis courts and outdoor fields.
-Visit www.recservices. ualberta.ca to be active for life.
+Visit uab.ca/recreation to learn more, or activityreg@ualberta.ca to register.